Living in our yurts year-round through many New England winters, here are a few things we've learned...

 I also recommend a look at yurtinfo.org/yurts-and-building-codes by Becky Kemery.

 The 20' yurt, I find, fits a couple and a toddler comfortably.
 With 2 kids one starts thinking about a cabin.
-After my second daughter was born, I built a woodshop with attic, a shed that doubled as an outhouse, and a bakery.
-Our living space was expanded outside the yurt into the dooryard and we found nooks and crannies all over the farm for sleeping quarters.
+After my second daughter was born, I built a woodshop with an attic, a shed that doubled as an outhouse, and a bakery.
+Our living space expanded outside the yurt into the dooryard and we found nooks and crannies all over the farm for sleeping quarters.

 The roof cover material is warranted for fifteen years.
 I've seen it at twenty-five looking almost new.
 The most common issue is mice damaging the roof liner.
+They don't create leaks, but they leave a stinky mess.
+Set traps!

 Our standard roof cover is made from Duro-last, a super-heavy duty 40-mil welded polyester membrane.
 The seams are heat welded instead of sewn to decrease possibility of water penetration through the material.
 Also, even the best thread deteriorates much sooner than Duro-last.
 It has a Class A fire rating, -40 degree cold crack, and is mold and UV resistant.
 It comes with a 15 year warranty.
 For what it's worth, this happens to be the same material that some other folks offer as their heavy-duty roof option at an increase in price.